 }

 Businesses can use known blocklists of previous fraudsters to prevent them from creating new accounts or gaining access to existing ones.
-These lists compile information on known fraudsters, enabling companies to identify suspicious activity and take preventive measures.
-In addition to external lists, businesses should track their known fraudsters based on past fraudulent activity on their site.
+In addition to external lists, fintech companies should track their known fraudsters based on past fraudulent activity on their site.
 These lists help identify and stop social engineering attempts by individuals who have previously targeted the company or its users.

-For example, you can use a unique device identifier and store past suspicious activity to check against in the future:
+Use Fingerprint’s unique visitor identifiers and store past suspicious activity to check against in the future:

 const db = require("./database");